 How healthy is your childcare menu?

-If you’re a cook, educator or health worker who wants to assess the nutritional value of an early childhood education and care service menu, then you’ll want to visit our new healthy menu support page.
+If you’re a cook, educator or health promotion officer who wants to assess the nutritional value of an early childhood education and care service menu, then you’ll want to visit our new healthy menu support page.

 We’ve made it easy for you to assess your menu with our 12-step menu assessment video.
 By the end of the video, you’ll be able to tell if your menu complies with the nutrition checklist found in NSW Health’s Caring for Children: Birth to 5 years – giving you peace of mind that children are getting the required 50% of their everyday nutritional needs while in your care.
 You will even be able to give your menu a star rating based on the key menu elements found in Caring for Children.